svmiller/svmiller.github.io/_posts/2019-10-18-create-extend-strategic-rivalry-data-r.md

 ## The (Raw) Data {#rawdata}

-I scanned Thompson and Dreyer's (2012) book at the appendix and created a spreadsheet that I make available in [my `stevemisc` package](https://github.com/svmiller/stevemisc) as a data object titled `strategic_rivalries`.
+I scanned Thompson and Dreyer's (2012) book at the appendix and created a spreadsheet that I make available in [my `{stevemisc}` package](http://svmiller.com/stevemisc) as a data object titled `strategic_rivalries`.
 Alternatively, a .csv of the data [is available here](https://gist.github.com/svmiller/63dace4aa5a00eddce307d964c7bac23).
 Let's load that raw data and take a gander at it.
 The data are purposely minimal right now because it's a quick scan of the information from the appendix.
 The goal is to record it in a spreadsheet and extend it later.

 ```r